HorizenOfficial/evm-documentation/docs/build.md

 **Note:** Step 2 refers to Ubuntu or almost any Debian-based Linux distro.
 See [Ubuntu documentation](https://ubuntu.com/) for other OS or other kinds of incompatibilities.

-3. Clone this Horizen Labs repository using the following command:
+3. Clone this Horizen repository using the following command:

 **Note:** See [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=cli) for detailed cloning instructions.